Oil pipeline protesters unfurl huge banner at Vikings game

-MINNEAPOLIS (AP) — Protesters trying to stymie the Dakota Access oil pipeline unfurled a huge banner inside U.S. Bank Stadium during the Minnesota Vikings’ season finale against the Chicago Bears.
+MINNEAPOLIS (AP) — Protesters trying to stymie the Dakota Access oil pipeline sneaked up on a truss connected to the roof and rappelled down to unfurl a huge banner inside U.S. Bank Stadium during the Minnesota Vikings’ season finale against the Chicago Bears.

-Play was not interrupted on the field during Sunday’s game, but eight rows of fans below the banner were cleared as a precaution.
+Play was not interrupted on the field during Sunday’s game, but eight rows of fans seated below the banner were cleared as a precaution.
+The two protesters — a man and a woman — were later arrested for trespassing, Minneapolis police spokesman Officer Corey Schmidt said.

 The banner urged Minneapolis-based U.S. Bank to divest from the four-state, $3.8 billion pipeline.
 Opponents contend the pipeline could affect drinking water and Native American artifacts.
 Texas-based developer Energy Transfer Partners says the pipeline will be safe.